 Ipratropium nasal Disease Interactions

-There is 1 disease interaction with ipratropium nasal:
+There is 1 disease interaction with ipratropium nasal.

-Applies to: Urinary Retention, Glaucoma (Narrow Angle)
+Moderate Potential Hazard, Low plausibility.
+Applicable conditions: Urinary Retention, Glaucoma (Narrow Angle)

 - Gross NJ "Ipratropium bromide."
 N Engl J Med 319 (1988): 486-94

 - Milford CA, Mugliston TA, Lund VJ, Mackay IS "Long-term safety and efficacy study of intranasal ipratropium bromide."
 J Laryngol Otol 104 (1990): 123-5

 - Lozewicz S "Bladder outflow obstruction induced by ipratropium bromide."
 Postgrad Med J 65 (1989): 260-1

 - Pras E, Stienlauf S, Pinkhas J, Sidi Y "Urinary retention associated with ipratropium bromide."
 DICP 25 (1991): 939-40